Twelvemeatballs/ConsensusMechanisms/stories/Latency issues.md

 “What?”

-“Your toothbrush.
+“The toothbrush.
 If it runs a client.
 Would it notice if I walked out?”

 He finally looks up.
 Blinks.
 Frowns.